College Factual by our College Data Analytics Team

 $25,300 Median Salary

-Any student who is interested in a bachelor's degree in linguistics and comparative literature needs to take a look at Portland State University.
-Located in the large city of Portland, Portland State University is a public university with a fairly large student population.
+Any student pursuing a degree in a bachelor's degree in linguistics and comparative literature needs to look into Portland State University.
+Located in the city of Portland, Portland State University is a public university with a very large student population.
 This isn't the only ranking where the school placed.
 It's also #3 in quality for bachelor's degrees in linguistics and comparative literature in Oregon.

-There were approximately 30 linguistics and comparative literature individuals who graduated with this degree at Portland State University in the most recent data year.
+There were about 30 linguistics and comparative literature individuals who graduated with this degree at Portland State University in the most recent year we have data available.

-Soon after graduation, comparative literature bachelor's recipients usually earn about $25,300 at the beginning of their careers.
+After graduating, comparative literature bachelor's recipients generally make an average of $25,300 at the beginning of their careers.

 More information about a bachelor’s in linguistics and comparative literature from Portland State University